jann-Briza/codeigniter-realtime-chat-pusher/README.md

 # Chat-Mo-To
-ChatMoTo is a chat application that is create by codeigniter -briza
+ChatMoTo is a chat application that is create by codeigniter and pusher as API for realtime update -briza